doehyunbaek/tracing-test/README.md

 2. Deploy fluentbit

 since the fluent bit pod running inside the minikube need to access es container outside minikube docker, you need to change fluent_bit/config.yaml file so that host points to the actual ip address of host.minikube.internal.
-For my case, it is 192.168.49.1 but could be different on yours
+For my case, it is 192.168.49.1 but could be different on yours machine

 ```
 kubectl apply -f fluent_bit/role.yaml
 kubectl apply -f fluent_bit/config.yaml